 - Skagit Spey Lines – These lines usually have a head length of less than three times the rod length.
 Generally, Skagit lines need a front tip added before they are ready to fish.
 Adding a floating or sinking tip usually makes other two-handed lines more difficult to cast.
 This is opposite for Skagit lines- they lift weight very easily.
 Large flies and heavy tips can’t be casted with any other type of line more easily.
 The same goes for the heaviest sink tips, making Skagit lines perfect for winter steelhead in the coldest streams.
-Short head length makes a Skagit line a great line for beginners.
+The short head length makes a Skagit line a great line for beginners.
 The downside is the splashy presentation and the large amount of line that has to be stripped in before each cast.

 Boy!
 He Has a Big (Spey Line) Head!

 So now how do you pick the proper head for your two-handed rod?
 I would go into the D-Loop technical stuff and anchor point mumbo-jumbo but this is about line selection – not specific casting dynamics.
-Time for a list with a few things that you should consider when choosing the length of head you will need to have a splendid day of casting a thousand times.
+Time for a list of a few things that you should consider when choosing the length of head you will need to have a splendid day of casting a thousand times.